 “Stem cells are important for living organisms for many reasons.
 In the 3- to 5-day-old embryo, called a blastocyst, the inner cells give rise to the entire body of the organism, including all of the many specialized cell types and organs such as the heart, lungs, skin, sperm, eggs and other tissues.
 In some adult tissues, such as bone marrow, muscle, and brain, discrete populations of adult stem cells generate replacements for other cells that are lost through normal wear and tear, injury, or disease.”

-With so many options out there, you may be wondering what benefits choosing stem cell therapy provides.
-Overall, because stem cell therapy utilizes biologic material harvested directly from the patient’s body, the general benefits include minimal risk, minimal recovery time and minimal worry.
+With so many options out there, you may be wondering what benefits choosing stem cell enhancing therapy provides.
+Overall, because stem cell enhancing therapy utilizes biologic material harvested directly from the patient’s body, the general benefits include minimal risk, minimal recovery time and minimal worry.

 Here are 5 more specific benefits to be aware of: